 Eric Roque is responsible for managing all budgeting activities and day-to-day programmatic and administrative operations at CELT.
 He is also the Program Coordinator for the Louis Stokes - Louisiana Alliance for Minority Participation (LS-LAMP) Program at Tulane where he has also worked for the past ten years to substantially increase the number and quality of underrepresented minority students earning baccalaureate degrees in STEM areas at Tulane.
 Eric received his MBA from Tulane University in 2009.

 Senior Executive Secretary

 email@example.com, (504) 314-2874

-Antoinette has a Bachelor’s Degree and is the Senior Executive Secretary who provides administrative support to Dr. Michael Cunningham for the day to day operations for the Center for Engaged Learning & Teaching (CELT) to keep the office running smoothly and efficiently.
-In addition, she manages his calendar and other office calendars, schedule meetings, coordinates and manages special events.
+Antoinette has a Bachelor’s Degree and is the Senior Executive Secretary who provides administrative support to Dr. Susann Lusnia at the Center for Engaged Learning & Teaching (CELT) to keep the office running smoothly and efficiently.
+In addition, she manages her calendar and other office calendars, schedules meetings, and coordinates and manages special events.
 She also greets all visitors to the office and oversees ordering supplies for the office and CELT core staff and catering.
 Antoinette enjoys working with the CELT Staff and students.
 She’s a joy to have in the office.

 Assistant Director – Social Innovation Engagement

 firstname.lastname@example.org, (504) 314-7688